sfw/comanda/README.md

 ### 2. List Endpoint

-`GET /list` returns a list of YAML files in the configured data directory:
+`GET /list` returns a list of YAML files in the configured data directory, along with their supported HTTP methods:

 ```bash
 curl -H "Authorization: Bearer your-token" "http://localhost:8080/list"